bwcastillo/CI_CensusCanada2021/README.md

 gc()
 ```

-#### Two ways to query, iterative for longer tables, just one query for lighter table
+#### Two ways to query to the tables:  1) just to do one *SQL* query for lighter table or, 2) iterate queries for each row, method for longer tables.

 #### First way to query for our variables of interest

-Creating a list that contains all the queries for each province
+This path will be used to query lighter tables, this method creates a list that contains all the queries for each province.

 ```R
 dbQuery<-list()
 for(i in 1:6){